AppleJack-coder/hh-autoresponse-extension/README.md

 - [x] 6.
 Add functions to itterate through vacancies and hide them once they where checked
 - [x] 7.
 Send to every vacancy letter from settings
 - [] 8.
 Avoid stucking on popups and additional confirmations
+- [] 9.
+Go to next page if needed and continue there